 Brukner says that the authorities should encourage doctors to give lifestyle advice in an attempt to reduce the rapidly increasing numbers of Australians suffering from obesity and Type 2 diabetes.

-She says that Fettke always told patients about his connection with Nutrition for Life clinic and that he helped to set it up.
-He has declared it openly in every public lecture and on social media platforms.
+She says that he always told patients about his connection with Nutrition for Life clinic.
+Especially relevant is that he has declared that interest openly in every public lecture and on social media platforms.
 He is also pictured and named on the Nutrition for Life website as co-founder.

 Click here to read: CAN YOU TRUST DIETITIANS WHO ARE IN BED WITH BIG FOOD?

-Belinda also clarifies the term “conflict of interest (COI)” as AHPRA determines it in the “caution” email to Fettke: “Failure to disclose or properly manage a conflict of interest (eg receiving a benefit for recommending a product or service).”
+In the “caution” email to Fettke, AHPRA accuses him of “failure to disclose or properly manage a conflict of interest (eg receiving a benefit for recommending a product or service).”

-She says that Nutrition for Life did not exist when the original anonymous dietitian lodged a complaint with AHPRA in June 2014.
-As well, if AHPRA investigators had bothered to do an audit during its 832-day investigation of Fettke they would have found inter alia that:
+Belinda points out that Nutrition for Life did not exist when the original anonymous dietitian complained in June 2014.
+Thus, the conflict of interest charge does not apply.
+As well, if AHPRA investigators had bothered to do an audit during its 832-day investigation of Fettke they would have found that:

-* Of the 1,122 clients the Nutrition for Life team has seen, Fettke has directly referred only 28 patients since opening on September 1, 2014.
+- Of the 1,122 clients that the Nutrition for Life team has seen, Fettke has directly referred only 28 patients since opening on September 1, 2014.

 “If AHPRA wants to hang the tag ‘vested Interest’ on Gary for his involvement with Nutrition for Life, so be it,” she says.
 “We are proud to have a vested interest in our community’s health.
 We are also proud to have put our time, energy and money into something that we believe to be very special.